ManageIQ/ansible-manageiq-vmdb/README.md

-manageiq-vmdb
+manageiq.ansible_manageiq_vmdb
 =========

-The `manageiq-vmdb` role allows for users of ManageIQ to modify and/or change VMDB objects via an Ansible Playbook.
+The `manageiq_vmdb` role allows for users of ManageIQ to modify and/or change VMDB objects via an Ansible Playbook.
 The role includes a module `manageiq_vmdb` which does all the heavy lifting needed to modify or change objects in the database.

 Requirements